patheard/aws-fastapi-lambda/README.md

 cd api
 make zip

-# Create the API gateway and Lambda function
+# Create the AWS infrastructure
 cd ../infra/env/dev
 terragrunt run-all plan   # to see all the goodness that will get created terragrunt run-all apply  # create all the goodness